winsonwq/foggy/README.md

 ### Spy API

-One spy object contains properties / methods listed as below:
+One spy that contains properties / methods listed as below:

 #### calledCount